Ancurio/mkxp/README.md

 qmake will use pkg-config to locate the respective include/library paths.
 If you installed any dependencies into non-standard prefixes, make sure to adjust your `PKG_CONFIG_PATH` variable accordingly.

 The exception is boost, which is weird in that it still hasn't managed to pull off pkg-config support (seriously?). *If you installed boost in a non-standard prefix*, you will need to pass its include path via `BOOST_I` and library path via `BOOST_L`, either as direct arguments to qmake (`qmake BOOST_I="/usr/include" ...`) or via environment variables.
+You can specify a library suffix (eg. "-mt") via `BOOST_LIB_SUFFIX` if needed.

 **MRI-Binding**: pkg-config will look for `ruby-2.1.pc`, but you can modify mkxp.pro to use 2.0 instead.
 This is the default binding, so no arguments to qmake needed (`BINDING=MRI` to be explicit).